 Here at Tropical Ice we realise that the people behind the scenes are just as important to ensure a truly spectacular experience.
 Many of our team members have been with us for over 20 years and we have several members who have been with us since we first started in 1978.
 We couldn’t be more proud of the fact that many of our retired member’s children have joined the Tropical Ice team.

-The Founder of Tropical Ice, Iain has lived in Kenya since he was 8 years old.
+The Founder of Tropical Ice, Iain Allan, has lived in Kenya since he was 8 years old.
 Always drawn to the African bush, he developed an early love for rock climbing and mountaineering, which he describes as an ‘obsession’ during his formative years.
-He has consequently pioneered many new routes on Mount Kenya and Kilimanjaro and has participated in frequent climbing expeditions to the Himalayas, Andes and North America.
+He has consequently pioneered many new routes on Mount Kenya and Kilimanjaro as well as participating in frequent climbing expeditions to the Himalayas, Andes and North America.

 In 1979, shortly after starting Tropical Ice, Iain shifted his focus away from mountaineering and towards the endless bush country of Kenya’s largest, unspoilt wilderness – Tsavo, home to the largest concentration of elephants in Africa!
 He is now a leading authority on this area, with a vast knowledge of the region’s animal behaviour patterns and conservation ‘ups and downs’.
 He has been successfully operating walking safaris along the Tsavo and Galana Rivers for over 30 years.